Wervice/jCSS/README.md

 # jCSS
-## CSS Manipulation using JavaScript made easy
+## CSS Manipulation using JavaScript & Theming made easy
-jCSS makes CSS manipulation easy, by creating multiple functions for background, font, size and more. jCSS is published under LGPL 2.1.
+jCSS makes CSS manipulation easy, by creating multiple functions for background, font, size and more.
+It also comes with some themes to quickly style your website. jCSS is published under LGPL 2.1.
 ## How to use it?
+### CSS manipulation using JavaScript
 To use jCSS you only have to copy the code of jCSS to your website as ``.js`` file or copy the code into a `<script></script>`-tag and paste it into your html code.
 Now you can use the functions in different JavaScript scripts on your website.
 Theses functions are available now: